 8. Independent Reviewing Officer's Responsibilities

-The IROs role is to chair Looked After Children's Reviews and monitor the appropriateness of the Care Plan (on an ongoing basis including whether any safeguarding issues arise), its implementation and to establish whether the milestones set out in the plan are being achieved in a timely way.
+The IROs role is to chair Children in our Care Reviews and monitor the appropriateness of the Care Plan (on an ongoing basis including whether any safeguarding issues arise), its implementation and to establish whether the milestones set out in the plan are being achieved in a timely way.

-See also Appointment and Role of Independent Reviewing Officers Procedure, which sets out in detail the role of the IRO outside the Looked After Children's Review.
+See also: Appointment and Role of Independent Reviewing Officers Procedure, which sets out in detail the role of the IRO outside the Review.

 In relation to their role at reviews, a key task for all IROs is to ensure that the review process is child centred and that the child and family's views are heard.
 They should be satisfied that contributions made by children with disabilities are obtained and effectively presented in the review.

 The IRO should consult the child about their Care Plan at each review and at any time that there is a significant change to the Care Plan.
-The IRO should, where possible, meet the child before the first Looked After Children's Review and arrange to meet the child as appropriate in advance of subsequent Looked After Children's Reviews.
+The IRO should, where possible, meet the child before the first Review and arrange to meet the child as appropriate in advance of subsequent Children in our Care Reviews.

-The IRO must be satisfied that the wishes and feelings of the child's parents, any person who is not a parent but who has parental responsibility and the current carer (foster carer or registered person in respect of a children's home) have been taken into account as part of the review process.
+The IRO must be satisfied that the wishes and feelings of the child's parents, any person who is not a parent but who has parental responsibility and the current carer (foster carer or registered person in respect of a children's home) have been considered as part of the review process.

 Wherever possible, the child should be encouraged to chair the meeting and in these circumstances the IRO will assist the child.
 In all other cases, the IRO will chair the review - see Section 3, Chairing of Reviews.